-This 100 year-old brick structure was at one time a market that served Akron and surrounding communities.
+This 100 year-old brick structure was at one time a market that served Akron, AL, and surrounding communities.
 The intent of the project was to serve as a meeting place for youth groups in the town of Akron, which has a population of 528.
-The Club is located on a corner in the most civic or urban area of Akron, with the Fire station and City Hall directly across the street.
-By Akron standards this is a very busy street with pedestrian and vehicular traffic fluctuating from moderate to heavy depending on the time of day.
+The Club is located on a corner in the most civic or urban area of Akron, with the fire station and city hall directly across the street.
+By Akron standards, this is a very busy street with pedestrian and vehicular traffic fluctuating from moderate to heavy depending on the time of day.
 It is adjacent to many residential zones of Akron.
-The elementary school has 256, K-6 students and is just blocks away.
+The elementary school has 256 K-6 students and is just blocks away.

-The project served a hard lesson for the community and the Rural Studio.
-Owned by a private citizen, who had initially promised but ultimately refused to hand over the building to the Town, a situation that made funding from the National Boys & Girls Organization impossible: the building has fallen unused and unloved into disrepair.
+The project served a hard lesson for the community and Rural Studio.
+Owned by a private citizen who had initially promised but ultimately refused to hand over the building to the town, a situation that made funding from the National Boys & Girls Organization impossible: the building has fallen unused and unloved into disrepair.